Thebys/altsync/readme.md

 ## 🚀 Usage

-### Manual Sync
+### Manual / bulk sync options
 Navigate to Media → Bulk Alt Sync in the WordPress admin where you can:
+- Select all images to sync (not thoroughly tested, dangerous and slow, make sure to have DB backup!)
-- Select multiple images to sync
+- Select multiple images to sync (great for semi-automated HITL workflows)
-- Choose between updating only empty alt text or all instances
+- Choose between updating only empty alt text or all instances (honor your overrides.. or don't!)
-- Preview changes before committing
+- Preview changes before committing (not very detailed)

 ### Automated Sync with [AltGen](https://github.com/thebys/altgen)
 For the best experience, use AltSync together with the [AltGen](https://github.com/thebys/altgen) browser extension: